 What is Positive Space in Film & Art?

 Reading Time: 6 minutesWhat is Positive space?
-Definition & Meaning Positive space is the part of an image or frame that contains the subject or objects, anything that occupies physical space and draws attention.
+Definition & Meaning Positive space is the part of an image or frame that contains the subject or objects—anything that occupies physical space and draws attention.
 In film, it’s whatever you’re meant to focus on: a character, a prop, or even a crowded wall of texture.
-It’s not always the… Continue reading What is Positive Space in Film & Art?
+Positive space is not always… Continue reading What is Positive Space in Film & Art?

 The Difference Between Positive and Negative Space in Film & Art